RaijmakersH/az900-labs/Instructions/Walkthroughs/03-Deploy Azure Container Instances.md

 # 03 - Deploy Azure Container Instances

-In this walkthrough we create, configure, and deploy a Docker container by using Azure Container Instances (ACI) in the Azure Portal.
+In this walkthrough we create, configure, and deploy a container by using Azure Container Instances (ACI) in the Azure Portal.
 The container is a Welcome to ACI web application that displays a static HTML page.

 # Task 1: Create a container instance (10 min)